This article will tell you what to do when you move into your private student accommodation.

 When compiling an inventory it is essential that you:

-A blank inventory is available from the Student Housing offices or you can download from here.
+A blank inventory is available from the Student Housing office or you can download from here.

 You can usually have more than one name on the bills.
 If only one person’s name appears on the bills, remember that person is liable to pay them.
-Make sure you’re not the only one named on the bills.
+Make sure you’re not the only one named on the bills - everyone in the house/flat needs to be on them!

-If you watch live television or BBC iPlayer, either on a computer or on a normal television you will be expected to have a television licence – if you are caught without a licence you could receive a fine of up to £1,000.
+If you watch live television or BBC iPlayer, either on a computer or on a normal television you will be expected to have a television licence – if you are caught without a licence you could receive a big fine.

 Full-time students are exempt from paying council tax.
 Please ensure that you have informed your landlord that you are a full-time student and have provided them with your student identification number.
 For more information on council tax exemption, see this article.